Skip to main content

 Ethereum

-Ethereum uses an account-based model model to track balances.
-An account stores information about different coin balances, like a regular bank account.
+Ethereum uses an account-based model to track balances.
+An account stores its balance and state, like a regular bank account.
 There are two types of accounts:

 • Externally-owned accounts (EOAs) - externally managed accounts are controlled by the user using public and private key pairs.
-The public key allows others to send payments to the account.
+The address allows others to send funds to the account, the address is derived from the public key.

 When an Ethereum user creates a wallet, an EOA is added to the global state on all nodes in the decentralized network.
 Deploying a smart contract creates a contract account capable of storing and distributing funds programmatically based on certain conditions.
-All account types have balances and storage and can trigger transactions by calling functions in other accounts.
+EOAs initiate transactions; contract accounts execute code and perform internal calls when invoked.
 This structure provides Ethereum's ability to serve as programmable money.

 Ethereum has synchronous transaction processing, where each transaction is processed sequentially and in strict order.
 Synchronous processing ensures that the state of the blockchain always remains consistent and predictable for all participants in the network.
 All transactions are atomic; they either complete successfully or unsuccessfully without partial or incomplete execution.
 Moreover, when a smart contract invokes another smart contract, the invocation occurs instantaneously within the same transaction.
-But here again, there are disadvantages — a transaction can grow as much as it can.
-A negative effect of synchronicity is still overloading, as computations cannot run in parallel.
-The number of contracts and users grows, and the inability to parallelize computations becomes a major limiting factor in the growth of the network.
+Transactions can become large, and synchronous execution limits parallelism, leading to congestion as usage grows.

 TON

 In TON, smart contracts represent everything and are called actors within the actor model context.
 A smart contract is an object with address, code, data, and balance properties.
-It has the ability to store data and behaves according to instructions received from other smart contracts.
+It can store data and behaves according to instructions received from other smart contracts.
 After a contract receives a message and processes it by executing its code in the TVM, various scenarios can occur:

-• The contract changes its properties code, data, balance
+• The contract changes its properties code, data, and balance

 • The contract optionally generates an outgoing message